 Dreamers like you make their homes in places where ideas can flourish; and not just where they flourish, but where new ideas can be born.
 This is the ideology that calls you to Washington DC—America’s capital.
 Since 1790, the East Coast city has harbored intricate visions of American democracy.
 And whether or not those plans have been put into action, the constant remains that the city allows people to dream and collaborate in a way unlike anywhere else.
 You too will join the likes of those who have left their footprint in the capital city.
 As you stroll past the White House and gaze upon its well-manicured lawn, you silently thank yourself for having the foresight to reserve Washington DC lodging.
-Now, you’ll have a convenient home base to retire to after long days spent navigating your way from Foggy Bottom to the Lincoln Memorial, and a place to take all you’ve seen and turn it into a creative idea.
+Cheap hotels in Washington DC will give you a convenient home base to retire to after long days spent navigating your way from Foggy Bottom to the Lincoln Memorial, and a place to take all you’ve seen and turn it into a creative idea.

 Out and About in Washington DC

 There’s no disputing that life in Washington DC is fast-paced.
-As you order a cup of coffee inside a local café, you watch as numerous men and women in business suits grab their java and head back out into the world.
+As you order a cup of coffee inside a local café after stepping outside of your downtown Washington DC hotel, you watch as numerous men and women in business suits grab their java and head back out into the world.
 There’s a sense of purpose in each person’s footsteps, and you have just as many intentions for your day as you begin your itinerary of things to do in Washington DC.
 Near the National Mall, you tote your camera and sketchbook along to visit a wide array of museums.
 Will you spend your time at the National Gallery of Art, reveling in sincere brushstrokes; at the National Museum of Natural History gazing upon extinct creatures; or opt for the National Museum of American History to look at what shaped the U.S.?
 American history beckons you inside, so you stroll through the institution’s corridors and marvel at exhibitions that capture events that shaped the nation—from political photographs to memorials of famed jazz legends.

 Just two miles north of the impressive array of museums near the Mall, you’ll enjoy the bustling boutiques and restaurants that dominate U Street Corridor.
 Home to stunning Victorian homes as well as many local businesses, the street has become a haven for music in the capital city.
 In fact, Duke Ellington was born in the neighborhood, which just confirms your suspicion that DC is a perfect breeding ground for creativity.
 Pop into one of the neighborhood’s jazz venues and enjoy a nice bourbon on the rocks—sometimes the best way to be innovative is by gathering inspiration from creators around you.